Calibishi/Professor_Messer_SYO-601/README.md

   -> Evaluate people and process.

 - Comparison, weaknesses, & detailed analysis.
 - The final analysis report.
 - Path to get from current security to goal (security).

+  # 1.2 Zero Trust (8/27)

+- Many networks used to be relatively open on the inside.
+- applying the zero-trust model, we use multi-factor auth, verification of identify via fingerprint, also encryption, system permissions, etc.

+- Data Plane vs. Control Plane, C plane manages and directs the processes of the data plane which process packets, frames, and network data.
+  -> Physical architecture.

+- Adaptive Identity, Threat reduction control, Policy-driven access control

+- Security Zones, trusted and untrusted traffic.
+  -> Policy Enforcement Point.
+    -> Policy Decision Point.
+      -> Policy Engine and Policy Administrator.